 What is Speed?

-Speed is the scalar quantity which gives the idea of how fast the object is moving, in more technical terms speed is the magnitude of change in the position of moving object.
-Speed has a unit, that is cm.s (CGS system) and m.s (SI system)
+Speed is the scalar quantity that gives the idea of how fast the object is moving; in more technical terms, speed is the magnitude of change in the position of a moving object.
+Speed has a unit, that is, cm.s (CGS system) and m.s (SI system)

 Speed is of four types, those are;

-- Uniform speed: when the object covers equal distance in equal interval of time is said to have a uniform speed.
+- Uniform speed: when the object covers an equal distance in an equal interval of time is said to have a uniform speed.

-- Variable speed: when the object covers different distances in equal intervals of time then the object is said in variable speed.
+- Variable speed: when the object covers different distances in equal intervals, the object is said in variable speed.

-- Average speed: it can be defined as the uniform speed given by the ratio of total distance travelled by an object to the total time taken by the object.
+- Average speed: it can be defined as the uniform speed given by the ratio of the total distance traveled by an object to the total time taken by the object.

 Speed is determined by two factors: distance and time.
 The formula of speed is